Is Cypress A Hardwood? (How hard is Cypress?)

 But because of having a unique chemical that protects Cypress from insect, rot, and decay, Cypress is undoubtedly one of the best woods for exterior woodworking applications like exterior columns.

-Furthermore, we have discussed how strong Cypress is and answered some frequently asked questions regarding is Cypress a hardwood compared to other popular wood types as well.
+Furthermore, we have discussed how strong Cypress is and answered some frequently asked questions as well.

 Hope you have gained pretty good knowledge about the hardness of Cypress and why it is so important in the woodworking world.